yaya2devops/gopencti/README.md

 9. Review the summary and click on the "Create" button to start the VM creation process.

 Review The size and The Disk.

-![Overview Size and Disk](assets/disk-size-opencti.png) Wait for the VM to be provisioned successfully.
+![Overview Size and Disk](assets/disk-size-opencti.png)

+Now wait for the VM to be provisioned successfully.

 ### Network Requirements